archon-laboratories/obriareus/README.md

 Default Distributions
 ---------------------

-Multi-Armed Bandit contains 2 different reward distributions by default:
+Obriareus contains 2 different reward distributions by default:

 * **Gaussian:** A normal distribution of rewards, centered on a passed mean and standard deviation given by a passed standard deviation.